gl-inet/docs3.x/docs/tutorials/set_up_wireguard_server_via_astrorelay.md

-# How to set up WireGaurd server via AstroRelay?
+# How to set up WireGuard server via AstroRelay?

-Scenario: If you want to set up WireGaurd server in GL.iNet router at home/office to remote access your local service, but your ISP doesn't provide a public IP address.
+Scenario: If you want to set up WireGuard server in GL.iNet router at home/office to remote access your local service, but your ISP doesn't provide a public IP address.

 [AstroRelay](https://www.astrorelay.com){target="_blank"} can provide a secure reverse proxy tunnel, which you can access your resources behind NAT and firewall.

-1. Fellow the guide [here](../wireguard_server) to set up WireGaurd server and ignoring that your don't have a public IP address.
+1. Follow the guide [here](../wireguard_server) to set up WireGuard server and ignoring that your don't have a public IP address.
 Please enalbe **Allow Access Local Network**.

     ![set up wireguard server](https://static.gl-inet.com/docs/en/3/tutorials/set_up_wireguard_server_via_astrorelay/start_wireguard_server.png){class="glboxshadow"}

-    Then create a WireGaurd configuration.
+    Then create a WireGuard configuration.
 Below image is an example.

     ![wireguard config](https://static.gl-inet.com/docs/en/3/tutorials/set_up_wireguard_server_via_astrorelay/wireguard_config.png){class="glboxshadow"}

-2. Please sign up an AstroRelay account and fellow the [tutorial](https://www.astrorelay.com/tutorial.html){target="_blank"}.
+2. Please sign up an AstroRelay account and Follow the [tutorial](https://www.astrorelay.com/tutorial.html){target="_blank"}.

     When add a new domain, please choose the server closest to your router.